-This deleted scene from Time’s Forbidden Flower, the sequel to Love’s Forbidden Flower, takes place just before the DNA results come in.
-It was deleted because I feared it made Lily look too insensitive to Christopher.
-I wanted to include it so that people could see that the decision she and Donovan made may not have been entirely right, but they did reach the goal they set of having happy family lives.
+This deleted scene from Time’s Forbidden Flower, the sequel to Love’s Forbidden Flower, takes place just before the DNA results arrive.
+I chose to remove it because I feared it made Lily look insensitive to Christopher; however, I wanted to include it so that people could see that while the decision she and Donovan made may not have been entirely right, they did reach the goal they set of having happy family lives.

 “Shh…” I say to Donovan as Christopher slips into the darkened family room.
 In the soft light of the TV, it must be hard to make out the bewildering sight that sits before him.
 Donovan and I have removed the cushions from the sofa.
 They, along with several upside-down dining room chairs, sit in the middle of the room and are covered with a bed sheet.
 From inside the makeshift tent, Donovan and I hush our sounds like children with something to hide.
 Christopher lifts the cover and marvels at the site—Donovan lying on his stomach, me sitting cross-legged, both of us munching out of the bowl of popcorn that rests in my lap.
 “Dear God, Lilyanna, whatever are you two doing in there?” he asks.